 You can only submit at most one piece of work in any week of the class.
+This does not include posted questions, which can be submitted in any week.

 Papers should be analytical, not descriptive.
 The word "analytical" is broader then "critical": it refers to analyzing both the weaknesses and the strengths of the reading.
 You will be focusing on the research aspects of this reading, not the theory per se.
 Of course, how a theory is translated by the research is also essential, and a common focus of discussion.
 You can use the paper to argue with my presentation in class as well.
 In general, that means you will schedule submitting papers either the week or two weeks after that reading is considered.